HonorSupplying/HID_AMIGO_WEBSERVICE/README.md

 # HID Amigo Web Service 🚀

-A modern, beautiful web application for managing users, groups, and zones with a stunning glassmorphism UI inspired by Apple iOS.
+A modern, beautiful web application for managing users, groups, and zones.

 ---